 - Include testimonials in blog posts.
 Depending on your business, you might get some really great customer success stories where alot of information is shared about how your product or service helped them.
 These are always wonderful to have but if they are really long, they might not be ideal for a testimonials page.
 You could use a succinct blurb within your website testimonials page, but have the full story posted in the blog (this also makes sharing the story online really easy!).

 - Do you get nice comments via Twitter?
 There is a great piece of Twitter functionality that lets you add tweetstimonials to your site.
 You can see them on my blog at the bottom of the sidebar.
-Check out this great article on setting that up over at Social Media Examiner.
+Here’s a step by step set of instructions for setting up Twitter testimonials.

 - Don’t edit them.
 As much as possible, leave the testimonial in its original form.
 It doesn’t matter if it’s not the way you would have said it or not very polished.
 The whole point for testimonials is for them to be credible.
 And there ain’t nothing more believable than a testimonial that hasn’t been polished.
 For example, I have recommended in the past to clients that have received testimonials from people that don’t have English as their first language to leave them as is, grammar mistakes and all.